What to do if you think your pet has been poisoned?

 - A 500g bag of raisins can cause kidney failure in a 30kg dog

-Dogs can tolerate paracetamol however 100mg/kg is toxic to the liver.
+Paracetamol is used in dogs but doses must be checked with a vet, as high doses can be toxic to the liver.
 Cats are extremely susceptible to the effects and can show signs of toxicity from a single dose.

 The toxic ingredient is nicotine.
 25% of total nicotine content is found in cigarette butts.
 Dogs and cats require a minimal lethal dose of 20-100mg.
 Signs are seen 15-45mins post ingestion.
 These signs include excitation, rapid breathing, salivation, vomiting, diarrhoea, muscle weakness, twitching, depression, tachycardia (fast heart rate), collapse, coma, cardiac arrest.